 I started thinking about what I didn’t have in my time at college and university.
 Like many youth in New Zealand I had dealt with depression and anxiety for a prolonged period and had some difficult times to manage with my parents and brother.
 The motivation to do something was there but what would it be?
 I eventually decided on a wellbeing guide.
 A simple book full of wellbeing tools that people could jump in and out of and feel more confident there was something they could do to feel better.
 This involved copious hours of research to understand what tools are out there and how they could be written in a way that was easy to read.
 I eventually decided on helping people understand tools like meditation, nutrition, power poses, self-talk and more.
 The book finishes with some suggestions on how people can put it into practice.

-Before Your Kingdom’s release at the end of May 2017 we worked with Tomorrow Inc to help us have the right impact.
+Before Your Kingdom’s release at the end of May 2017, we worked with Tomorrow Inc to help us have the right impact.
 We decided on a buy one share one model (now buy one share two).
-For every copy purchased we gift two to a charity or school for free.
-This gathered some wonderful momentum and soon enough we had businesses buy copies for their staff’s wellbeing too!
+For every copy purchased, we gift two to a charity or school for free.
+This gathered some wonderful momentum and, soon enough, we had businesses buy copies for their staff’s wellbeing too!
 This was amazing for us and we’re grateful to these businesses.
-We continue to have Your Kingdoms purchased by the general public and hope more businesses buy copies to improve the wellbeing of their staff and the community.
+We continue to have copies of Your Kingdom purchased by the general public and hope more businesses buy copies to improve the wellbeing of their staff and the community.

 We soon realised we wanted to have impact in person too.
-Not long after Your Kingdom’s release, I started Zeno Project together with co-founder Hanna, an organisation that educates people on improving their wellbeing.
+Not long after Your Kingdom’s release, I started Zeno Project, an organisation that educates people on improving their wellbeing, together with co-founder Hanna.
 Redvespa has partnered with Zeno Project to deliver workshops to youth around New Zealand.
 Our next goal is to deliver a Your Kingdom online course for intermediate schools and colleges designed by Zeno Project.
-Watch this space!
+Watch this space.